 Selecting this will make sure that your device can automatically connect to the available network.
-If the wrong option was selected, it may have led to an error which resulted in the No SIM error on your device.
+If the wrong option was selected, it may have led to an error that resulted in the No SIM error on your device.

 Solution 6: Choose the right network Operator